-SRE takes the tasks that have historically been done by operations teams, often manually, and instead gives them to engineers who use software and automation to solve problems and manage production systems.
+SRE takes the tasks that have historically been done by operations teams, often manually, and instead gives them to engineers or operations teams who use software and automation to solve problems and manage production systems.

 SRE is a valuable practice when creating scalable and highly reliable software systems.
-It helps you manage large systems through code, which is more scalable and sustainable for sysadmins managing thousands or hundreds of thousands of machines.
+It helps manage large systems through code, which is more scalable and sustainable for system administrators (sysadmins) managing thousands or hundreds of thousands of machines.

 The concept of site reliability engineering comes from the Google engineering team and is credited to Ben Treynor Sloss.

-SRE helps teams find a balance between releasing new features and making sure that they are reliable for users.
+SRE helps teams find a balance between releasing new features and ensuring reliabilty for users.

-Standardization and automation are 2 important components of the SRE model.
-Site reliability engineers should always be looking for ways to enhance and automate operations tasks.
+In this context, standardization and automation are 2 important components of the SRE model.
+Here, site reliability engineers seek to enhance and automate operations tasks.

-In this way, SRE helps to improve the reliability of a system today, while also improving it as it grows over time.
+In these ways, SRE helps improve system reliability today—and as it grows over time.

-SRE supports teams who are moving from a traditional approach to IT operations to a cloud-native approach.
+SRE supports teams that are moving their IT operations from a traditional approach to a cloud-native approach.

-A site reliability engineer is a unique role that requires either a background as a software developer with additional operations experience, or as a sysadmin or in an IT operations role that also has software development skills.
+A site reliability engineer is a unique role that requires either a background as a sysadmin, a software developer with additional operations experience, or someone in an IT operations role that also has software development skills.

 SRE teams are responsible for how code is deployed, configured, and monitored, as well as the availability, latency, change management, emergency response, and capacity management of services in production.

-Site reliability engineering helps teams to determine what new features can be launched and when by using service-level agreements (SLAs) to define the required reliability of the system through service-level indicators (SLI) and service-level objectives (SLO).
+SRE teams determine the launch of new features by using service-level agreements (SLAs) to define the required reliability of the system through service-level indicators (SLI) and service-level objectives (SLO).

-A service-level objective (SLO) is then determined based on the downtime agreed upon as acceptable.
-This downtime level is referred to as an error budget, the maximum allowable threshold for errors and outages.
+An SLO for the required system reliability is then based on the downtime determined to be acceptable.
+This downtime level is referred to as an error budget—the maximum allowable threshold for errors and outages.

-With SRE, 100% reliability is not expected; failure is planned for and accepted.
+With SRE, 100% reliability is not expected—failure is planned for and expected.

-The development team is able to "spend" the error budget when releasing a new feature.
-Using the SLO and error budget, the development team can determine whether or not a product or service is able to launch based on the available error budget.
+Once established, the development team is able to "spend" the error budget when releasing a new feature.
+Using the SLO and error budget, the team then determines whether a product or service can launch based on the available error budget.

-If a service is running with no errors, then the development team can launch whenever they want, but if the system currently has too many errors or goes down for longer than the error budget allows then no new launches can take place until the errors are fixed.
+If a service is running within the error budget, then the development team can launch whenever it wants, but if the system currently has too many errors or goes down for longer than the error budget allows then no new launches can take place until the errors are within budget.

-The development team can conduct automated operations tests to demonstrate reliability.
+The development team conducts automated operations tests to demonstrate reliability.

 Site reliability engineers split their time between operations tasks and project work.
-According to SRE best practices from Google, a site reliability engineer can spend a maximum of 50% of their time on operations, which should be monitored to ensure they don’t go over.
+According to SRE best practices from Google, site reliability engineers can only spend a maximum of 50% of their time on operations—and they should be monitored to ensure they don’t go over.

-Excess operational work can be redirected back to the dev team instead of the site reliability engineer spending too much time trying to fix a problem with an application or service.
+Excess operational work and poorly performing services can be redirected back to the development team so that the site reliability engineer doesn't spend too much time on the operations of an application or service.

 Automation is an important part of the site reliability engineer’s role.
-If they are dealing with a problem repeatedly then they will automate a solution.
-This also helps ensure that operations work remains at half of their workload.
+If they are repeatedly dealing with a problem, then they will likely automate a solution.

 Maintaining the balance between operations and development work is a key component of SRE.